-- To declare an outbreak over, there must be no new cases of infection in either Residents or Staff, which meets the case definition for the period of time established by the Public Health Unit. - Viral respiratory outbreaks may be declared over if no new cases have occurred in 8 days from the onset of symptoms of the last resident case or 3 days from last day of work of an ill staff, whichever is longer.
-This "8-day rule" is based on the period of communicability (5 days) and an incubation period (3 days) for influenza and in general may apply to many other respiratory viruses associated with respiratory infection outbreaks as well
+- To declare an outbreak over, there must be no new cases of Resident infection which meets the case definition for 8 days. - Viral respiratory outbreaks may be declared over if no new cases have occurred in 8 days from the onset of symptoms of the last resident case. - This "8-day rule" is based on the period of communicability (5 days) and an incubation period (3 days) for influenza and in general may apply to many other respiratory viruses associated with respiratory infection outbreaks as well